GuillaumePv/pin_surrogate_model/README.md

-# Master thesis: Deep Structural estimation With an Application to PIN estimation
+# Master thesis: Deep Structural estimation With an Application to a likelihood fnction (PIN model)

 This package proposes an easy application of the master thesis: "Deep Structural estimation With an Application to PIN estimation"

 ## Abstract

-Create surrogate model for PIN based models
+Create surrogate model for the likelihood function of the PIN model

 ## Installation